 It seems history keeps repeating itself; what was originated as progressive rock, an attempt to blend the instruments and sounds of rock with other ideas and things, ended up becoming a container for music made by people wanting to show off their technique in furious fast scales, unexpected changes, odd tempo signatures and the like, becoming a series of boring copies of itself; and the word “progressive” went so overused that today means absolutely nothing.

 Even worse was the downfall of fusion, looking at the same artists; Chick Corea for example made wonderful and colorful things in the 70s with Return to Forever, and at the end of the decade an album which I consider his masterpiece, “my spanish heart”, just to gift us in the 80s with a picture of himself in a tracksuit with red trainers and a keytar… oh, and albums which were basically collections of technical exercises.

-(no, I won’t make any music example of “chick corea elektric band, I felt guilty enough of buying a CD at full price almost 2 decades ago, I’m not giving that crap a youtube hit more…. besides, have you seen the fucking picture?)
+(no, I won’t make any music example of “chick corea elektric band”, I felt guilty enough of buying a CD at full price almost 2 decades ago, I’m not giving that one youtube hit more…. besides, have you seen the fucking picture?)

 The same happened to the word “crossover” being born as a non-container for contaminated music, and quickly becoming a genre with a well defined set of allowed contaminations, becoming sort of a genre of its own, or splitting into rap-metal, Nu-metal, post rock and more fantasy names.